Svoka/Svoka.github.io/README.md

 This is a pubic repo for site <a href="http://svoka.tk">svoka.tk</a>

-Just for demonstration of my knowledge of github tricks.
+Just to demonstrate  my knowledge of github tricks.